-NOAA's Office of Coast Survey (CS) designed a chart maintenance plan to provide support for the nation's largest commercial ports and trade routes.
+NOAA's Office of Coast Survey (OCS) designed a chart maintenance plan to provide support for the nation's largest commercial ports and trade routes.
 Selection of these ports and routes is based upon the tonnage and value of goods moving through them.

-Raster Chart Products: NOAA has been active in developing electronic charts products.
-NOAA's entire suite of 1,000 nautical charts is available in raster format from nautical chart agents.
-There are 75 software developers that have produced 25 different navigational software applications utilizing these raster chart images.
+Raster Chart Products: NOAA has been active in developing electronic chart products.
+NOAA's entire suite of 1,000 nautical charts is available in several formats for free download from the OCS website